List of Sailor Moon characters: Motoki Furuhata

-Motoki Furuhata (古幡 元基, Furuhata Motoki) works at the Crown Game Center, a video arcade Usagi frequently visits, and at the Crown Fruit Parlor, and is also a KO University student along with Mamoru Chiba.
+Motoki Furuhata (古幡 元基, Furuhata Motoki) works at the Crown Game Center, a video arcade Usagi frequently visits, which she calls him "Big Brother" Motoki (元基お兄さん, Motoki-oniisan), and at the Crown Fruit Parlor, and is also a KO University student.
 After he recognizes the Sailor Guardians and learns their true identities, he vows to keep their identities secret.
-In the anime adaptation, Usagi calls him "Big Brother" Motoki (元基お兄さん, Motoki-oniisan) and has a crush on him in the beginning of the series.
-Motoki and Mamoru also attend the Azabu Institute of Technology.
 He is naive, as he says that he views the girls as younger sisters and is oblivious to the fact that they have crushes on him.
 He has a little sister, Unazuki Furuhata, who is friends with Usagi and the others.
-His girlfriend is Reika Nishimura, a science student, and they both knew Setsuna when she studied at their university.
-In the continuity of Sailor Moon Crystal, Motoki's background is the same, but he does not know Mamoru, who is still a high school student.
+He is friends with Reika Nishimura, a science student, and they both knew Setsuna when she studied at their university.

+In the anime adaptation, Usagi has a crush on him in the beginning of the series, and he, Mamoru and Reika attend the Azabu Institute of Technology, as well as the latter being his girlfriend.
 In the live-action series, the Crown Center is a karaoke parlor.
 There is an initial flirtatious relationship between Motoki and Makoto until it intensifies, and in the Special Act, which takes place four years after the series finale, Motoki proposes to Makoto, who accepts.

 In Japanese, Motoki is voiced by Hiroyuki Satō in Sailor Moon and by Hiroshi Okamoto in Crystal.
 In English, he is voiced by Colin O'Meara in the DIC English adaptation, by Steven Bednarski in the Cloverway dub, and by Lucien Dodge in the Viz Media English adaptation.
 He is portrayed by Masaya Kikawada in the live-action series.

 Reika Nishimura

-Reika Nishimura (西村 レイカ, Nishimura Reika) is Motoki Furuhata's girlfriend and fellow student at KO University, where she later befriends Setsuna Meioh.
-In the anime, she is the reincarnation of the Great Monster Rikokeidā.
+Reika Nishimura (西村 レイカ, Nishimura Reika) is Motoki Furuhata's friend and fellow student at KO University, where she later befriends Setsuna Meioh.
+In the anime, she is Motoki's girlfriend and also attend Azabu Institute of Technology.
+She is also the reincarnation of the Great Monster Rikokeidā.
 After leaving Japan twice to study abroad, she eventually leaves the country for 10 years, but Motoki is still willing to wait for her.
 In Japanese, she is voiced by Rika Fukami in the original series and by Mai Nakahara in Crystal.
 In English, she is voiced by Wendy Lyon and Lindsay Collins in the DIC English adaptation, by Sara Sahr in the Cloverway dub, and by Erica Mendez in the Viz Media English adaptation.